• Skip to main content

 An ultra rich pasta sauce made without heavy cream, butter, cheese or any dairy at all?
 Actually, that's completely vegan and healthy?
 Yes!
 I got this Italian-style creamy green pasta sauce that will hit the spot next time you crave a yummy creamy noodle dish.

-And everyone absolutely loved this creamy green pasta sauce over here.
-I often make a vegan pesto pasta meal during the week as it is so quick, but they always crave more luscious sauces.
+I often make a vegan walnut pesto pasta or this cashew-free green pea pasta sauce during the week as it is so quick, but my family always crave more luscious sauces.
 This creamy green sauce is a smooth version of a pesto sauce and it worked out so well.

 It is rich in flavor and the silky texture is so amazing.
 Also boosted with tons of healthy green veggies such as spinach, basil and green peas and no one will see a thing.
 Such a great way to eat more veggies and squeeze in a few extra nutrients in your day without realizing it that much.